samanngh/Project4-EhsanNaghavi/Report.md

   3. On amd20, for threads from 1 to 128, the code got executed 10 times for each matrix sizes of `N=20, 100, 1000`.
   4. The average value of the 10 executions has been used to plot the results.
 In addition, the standard deviation is shown in the figure.
 As you can see, for `number of OMP threads = 32, 64`, some outliers exists in the data.
   ![4](Figures/part1.png)
-  5. The results of serial run vs parallel run with 128 threads were subtracted and a summation over all the componnents was calculated.
-The code returned zero as the final output which means that the solution is independent of the number of the threads
+  5. The difference between the results of the serial run and the parallel run with 128 threads was calculated by subtracting the two sets of outputs and summing over all components.
+The final result was zero, indicating that the solution is independent of the number of threads.

 ## Part2: Adding OpenMP threading to a simple MPI application